toilet bubbling while shower is running indicating shared drain or vent pressure issue

 3. Shared Drain Line Between Fixtures

-If airflow or drainage is not operating efficiently, this interaction can cause pressure changes that show up as bubbling.
+Many systems connect multiple fixtures to the same drain line, meaning activity in one directly affects the others.
+If airflow or drainage is not functioning efficiently, this interaction can create pressure changes that show up as bubbling.

 4. Early Signs of Main Line Restriction